outmaneuver/selfbot/README.md

 - Stores username, avatar, and display name changes
 - Global error handler for better error management
 - Modularized database connection logic for better code organization
+- Determines which database to use if other databases aren't configured
+- Warns the user if other databases aren't set up and uses a local database

 ## Commands